This Happening

-This Happening is an album by pianist Jaki Byard and multi-instrumentalist Michael Marcus.
+This Happening is an album by multi-instrumentalist Michael Marcus and pianist Jaki Byard.

 Background

 This was Marcus's second album for Justin Time Records.

 Recording and music

 Of the nine tracks, seven are originals.
 Marcus mostly plays saxello and stritch (types of straight saxophone) on the album.
 On the "Giant Steps" and "Naima" medley, he plays bass clarinet.

 Release

 The album was released by Justin Time on June 10, 1997.

 Reception

 The AllMusic reviewer commented that Byard had a largely supporting role, so "although this CD will probably be quite important in the discography of Michael Marcus, it is just a footnote, a lost opportunity, in Jaki Byard's career."
 The JazzTimes reviewer praised Marcus's tone on the rarely played saxophones.